 The Chase World of Hyatt Card is a great credit card for all types of travelers.
-While Hyatt doesn’t have the large hotel portfolios that Hilton and Marriott have, they do have lots of properties around the world.
-Hyatt is also a great alternative for those who are unhappy with Marriott post-merger.
+While Hyatt doesn’t have the large hotel portfolios that Hilton and Marriott have, they do have lots of excellent properties around the world.
+Fortunately, World of Hyatt Card has been playing catch up to Marriott and Hilton through the acquisition of Two Roads Hospitality.
+Hyatt’s partnership with Small Luxury Hotels is also a huge help.

 Is the World of Hyatt card right for you?